Things Your Parents Didn’t Tell You About Taking Care of Your Home: Pest Control

-The most important guideline is to avoid providing access to ‘pest food,’ namely anything bugs, mice, and assorted vermin is likely to see as a snack.
+The most important guideline is to avoid providing access to ‘pest food,’ namely anything bugs, mice, and other assorted vermin are likely to see as a snack.
 This means:

-- Store dried goods – cereal, pet kibble, flour, sugar, etcetera – in sealable, airtight containers (preferably metal, glass, or thick plastic, to prevent mice from chewing through).
-This has the added benefit that foods will go stale more slowly than if stored in the original packaging
+- Store dried goods – cereal, pet kibble, flour, sugar, etc – in sealable, airtight containers (preferably metal, glass, or thick plastic, to prevent mice from chewing through).
+This has the added benefit that foods will go stale more slowly than if stored in the original packaging.

 You’ll also want to seal the house against pests.
 Put screens on all windows you’re inclined to open and check them periodically to make sure they fit right in their frames and don’t have any holes.
 If a screen has a hole, replacing the screen is better and more effective than trying to patch it.
 Also, use caulk to seal cracks around windows, baseboards, pipes, and anywhere else you notice bugs getting in, to reduce the number of easy entrances.